Saalik/MultiKVS/DecomposedVersions/documents/Scratch/transaction.md

 - Infinite persistent memory
 - Single database (Db)
 - Single Shard (S)
 - Multi-version, supporting concurrent versions.
-A version is the mapping $(key, timestamp) \rightarrow value$
+A version is the mapping $(key, timestamp) \rightarrow objectVersions$
 - A timestamp is a scalar in a total-ordered isolation model (e.g., serialisable), or a vector in a partial-ordered isolation model (e.g., TCC).

 # Snapshot